skip to content

 What is Social Washing?

 Are you already familiar with greenwashing?
-If so, then the concept of social washing should sound familiar.
+If so, then the concept of social washing should sound somewhat familiar.
 It’s a strategy companies use to promote themselves as more socially responsible than they actually are for financial gain.
 This is done by utilizing various meaningful marketing tactics such as donating to charities or publicizing their sustainability initiatives in order to make it look like they care about making the world a better place.
 Only to discover afterward that they are not telling the whole story, or that it is just a publicity stunt.

 What does ESG stand for?